 Consider Also: Deducting State & Local Tax on Your Federal Taxes

 Rules of Liens

 A lien is a claim against a particular item of property, which does not have to be physical property.
 This claim can be exercised by companies or businesses that are owed a debt.
 A lien can be either voluntary, meaning a debtor requests it, or involuntary, as when it is mandated by a court or other legally capable entity.

 If you default on your student loans from college, the Department of Education can place a lien on both your federal and state income taxes.
 The Department of Federal Student Aid states that student loans can enter default status if they remain unpaid after 270 to 360 days.

-If you have not paid your taxes for previous years and are expecting an income tax refund, you can expect the IRS to place a lien on this refund.
+If you have not paid your taxes for previous years and are expecting an income tax refund, you can expect the IRS to place a lien on this refund, says H&R Block.
 In fact, this is usually the first step taken by the IRS to collect any back taxes.
 Additionally, if you owe child support arrears and are delinquent in payments, your income tax refund may be subject to a lien by your state child support enforcement agency.

 If you owe any outstanding credit card or bank debts, a lien cannot be placed on your income tax refund by these creditors.
 Federal law prohibits creditors from placing liens on federal income tax refunds, which are considered IRS possessions.
 Because state income tax refunds are the property of the state governments, they are also exempt from liens.

 However, should you deposit your income tax refund into your bank account, your refund could be garnished if the creditor has obtained a judgment and a resulting bank execution.